aksanthoshprofessional/PhishingDomainDetection/readme.md

 6. **scripts**:
    - `__init__.py`: Initializes the scripts module, making it a package.
    - `link_extractor.py`: Script for extracting and analyzing links for phishing detection features.
-   - `model_trainer.py`: Contains code for training the machine learning model, preprocessing, and hyperparameter tuning.

 7. **__init__.py**:
    - Marker file for Python packages.